wwaldron/Obsidian-SandboxVault/README.md

 #### Example with Templates

-If I wanted to create a new parent folder for a course I was taking at UAH, I could open the command palette and create the "Course Note Trigger."
-This will create the necessary file after making
+If I wanted to create a new parent folder for a course I was taking at UAH (as an example of a created file see [[PH 111 - General Physics with Calculus 1]]), I could open the command palette and create the "Course Note Trigger."
+This will create the necessary file after asking some preliminary questions about the course.
+Then, each lecture can have its own note using the "Create New Lecture Note" button.

 [^1]: Many people who choose Obsidian do so because they want to always be able to read their files.
 That is to say, if Obsidian ceases to exist, you will still be able to read the files made in Obsidian using any other text program.